Blog | Ep 4: Brian Kotlyar – head of demand generation & growth, Intercom

 Another plus for chatbots is that they have message discipline.
 They’ll deliver exactly the messaging marketing and sales want without variation.
 While you lose some dynamic human creativity dealing with an early prospect, you gain message analytics data.

-Creating a chatbot script is like creating a nurture stream or a decision tree in your marketing automation tool.
+Creating an Intercom chatbot script is like creating a nurture stream or a decision tree in your marketing automation tool.
 You create branch paths for the typical buying questions and patterns that people have.

 You can design bot flows around your process—whether you have very transactional buyers or long sales cycle buyers who require more education or have less structured questions.